Chaste/project_PlosOne_mRNA/README.txt

 The Chaste project contains six folders:

-test: Contains the C++ file TestSensitivityAnalysisOHaraEndo.hpp and the folder data, containing the experimental designs run in the paper.
+test: Contains the C++ file TestSensitivityAnalysisOHaraEndoLiteratePaper.hpp and the folder data, containing the experimental designs run in the paper.

 src: Contains SensitivityDataStructure.cpp, SensitivityDataStructure.hpp, and ohara_rudy_2011.cellml